 She was awarded the Centenary medal for services to Government.

 A Graduate of the Australian Institute of Company Directors she is an experienced Board Director and runs her own communications and strategy business.
 She is a mentor and facilitator for the AICD’S Director Nexus programme.
 In 2016 Mary co-founded Her Place, Women’s Museum Australia, the nation’s first hub for women’s stories and achievements.
 A place to know the past and shape the future.
-She Chaired Orchestra Victoria Ltd, McClelland Sculpture Park, is a Director of the Melbourne Recital Centre and Centre for Advancing Journalism, Melbourne University
+She Chaired Orchestra Victoria Ltd, McClelland Sculpture Park, is a Director of the Melbourne Recital Centre and Centre for Advancing Journalism, Melbourne University.
+Mary is also a director of MRC, CAJ at Melb Uni and Central Highlands Rural Health.

 Mary is a published author.
 Her first book Public life; Private Grief opened a conversation on depression and the highs and lows of public life.